-Perimeter Institute Quantum Intelligence Lab (PIQuIL) is a research centre and training hub for future leaders at the intersections of artificial intelligence and quantum systems.
+Perimeter Institute Quantum Intelligence Lab (PIQuIL) is a research centre and training hub for future leaders at the intersections of artificial intelligence (AI) and quantum systems.
 With partners in academia, industry, and government, PIQuIL leverages the world-class scientists and resources of Perimeter Institute to catalyze leading-edge, multidisciplinary research.
-The rapid advance in artificial intelligence (AI) is attributed to decades of research in mathematics and computer science, with inspiration ranging from neuroscience to statistics and beyond.
+The rapid advance in AI is attributed to decades of research in mathematics and computer science, with inspiration ranging from neuroscience to statistics and beyond.
 There is a strong relationship between foundational algorithms in machine learning and the fundamental physics of complex systems.

 At PIQuIL, resident physicists gather to advance the use of AI algorithms in quantum physics.
 Residents come from a mix of academia, government, and industry, and co-exist in a unique research space designed to foster cross-disciplinary collaboration.
 PIQuIL promotes the free exchange of scientific ideas, algorithms, and open-source computer codes.

 PIQuIL is also a training hub, plugged into the larger academic environment of Perimeter.
 Physicists, already in high demand in both academia and industry, are uniquely positioned to fill the gap for PhD-level talent in AI research.
 PIQuIL helps to meet this demand by providing young talent with research experience and training that will enable them to become leaders in this emerging field.